← All claims

 2025 · Ann Med

-meta-analysis mixed moderate Systematic review noting statins increase new-onset T2DM while assessing ezetimibe; an independent contemporary confirmation of the statin-diabetes signal.
+meta-analysis mixed low Systematic review noting statins increase new-onset T2DM while assessing ezetimibe; an independent contemporary confirmation of the statin-diabetes signal.

 Naci